Boom5426/UM-CIS-PhD-Qualifying-Examination-Resources/README.md

-# UM-CIS-PhD-Qualifying-Examination-Resources
-UM CIS PhD Qualifying Examination Resources - A curated collection of study notes, past materials, and preparation guides for the Qualifying Examination (QE) of the PhD programme in Computer and Information Science at the University of Macau.
-For academic sharing and learning purposes only.

 # UM CIS PhD Qualifying Examination Resources

 Resources for preparation of the PhD Qualifying Examination (QE) of the **Department of Computer and Information Science (CIS)** at the **University of Macau (UM)**.